elliot-nelson/7tonshark/source/_posts/pixel-art-canvas-resize.md

 The only difference between this approach and the last one is that we replaced `Math.min` with `Math.max` - we are selecting the lowest scale instead of the highest.
 Instead of adding black bars where extra content would go, this "zooms in", losing either top/bottom content or left/right content, depending on the browser.

 Notice how the game always fills the screen, but there is now part of the game grid you cannot see anymore when you drag your browser to be narrow or wide.
 This approach means you don't have to figure out what to put in the "extra" game area - but, you need to make sure your game is still playable (perhaps by making your UI float based on the new game dimensions).

+{% note %}
+Approach 4 is what I used in my 2020 js13k entry!
+For an example of this strategy in a finished game, check out the implementation in [Viewport.js](https://github.com/elliot-nelson/js13k-2020-wizard-with-a-shotgun/blob/master/src/js/Viewport.js).
+{% endnote %}

+Have a different approach you've used successfully?
+Shoot me a note and and I'll be happy to add it.